abhisharma404/Session-1-Using-GitHub/README.md

 # Session-1-Using-GitHub
+Kolkata-Dec-24,
-Kolkata-Dec-24, UE-Labs GitHub Session by Abhishek
+UE-Labs GitHub Session by Abhishek Sharma

+This session is organised to familiarize new students with GitHub.